Non-abelian Rees construction and pure motives: Introduction.

-This question then becomes: how to describe $\rm X$, and how does $\rm X$ behave with respect to tensor functors $\sC\to \sC'$ between even categories?
+The question then becomes: $i)$ how to describe $\rm X$, $ii)$ how does $\rm X$ behave with respect to tensor functors $\sC\to \sC'$ between even categories, and $iii)$ how properties of such functors reflect on the corresponding equivariant morphisms $\rm X'\to \rm X$?

-In this paper, we first discuss O'Sullivan's construction and its functorial properties in full generality (Theorem \ref{T1}), and then study in detail the case when $\sC$ admits a faithful tensor functor with values in $K$-vector spaces.
-In this case, under mild extra conditions, it turns out that $\rm X$ is a {\it quasi-homogeneous variety}, \ie a partial compactification of a homogeneous $G$-variety, which is amenable to computation (Theorem \ref{T2}).
+In this paper, we first review O'Sullivan's construction and prove its functorial properties in full generality (Theorem \ref{T1}); then study in detail the case when $\sC$ admits a faithful tensor functor with values in $K$-vector spaces.
+In this case, under mild extra conditions, it turns out that $\rm X$ is an affine {\it quasi-homogeneous variety}, \ie a partial compactification of a homogeneous $G$-variety, which is amenable to computation (Theorem \ref{T2}).

-This gives rise to a Galois-type anti-equivalence between even categories $\sC$ and spaces $\rm X$, which one can exploit using the rich toolbox of the theory of affine quasi-homogeneous varieties (Theorem \ref{T3}).
+This gives rise to a Galois-type anti-equivalence between even categories $\sC$ and spaces $\rm X$ (Theorem \ref{T3}), which one can exploit using the rich toolbox of the theory of affine quasi-homogeneous varieties (\cf \eg \cite{Ar}).

-The non-abelian Rees construction applies notably to the setting of {\it pure motives}, especially motives modulo homological equivalence - modulo some adjustments\footnote{to cope with the K\"unneth projectors, see below.}.
+The non-abelian Rees construction applies notably to the setting of {\it pure motives}, especially motives modulo homological equivalence - modulo some adjustments (to cope with the K\"unneth projectors, see \ref{Kalg}.
 The standard conjectures predict that such categories $\sC$ of homological motives are abelian semisimple (Grothendieck's standard conjecture D).

 The non-abelian Rees construction provides a framework to study the obstruction to this conjecture, namely a deformation space $\rm X$ relating numerical motives $\bar\sC$ to homological motives $\sC$.
-Almost no progress having been made on Conjecture D, which amounts to predicting that $\rm X$ is a point, it seems interesting to study the geometry of $\rm X$ {per se}; in many concrete cases, the outcome is computable and takes the form of a precise catalog of possibilities.
+Almost no progress having been made on Conjecture D, which amounts to predicting that $\rm X$ is a point, it seems interesting to study the geometry of $\rm X$ {\it per se}; in many concrete cases, the outcome is computable and takes the form of a precise catalog of possibilities.

 Functoriality of the non-abelian Rees construction allows to deal with specializations of motives, even in unequal characteristic - although it is not known that specialization preserves numerical equivalence.